jackperrotta/faqapp/README.md

 # Faqapp

+This is my first Angular 5 near production quality app.
+Feel free to download and try it out, it utilizes local storage to save and delete the questions so no need to set up a backend to go with it.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.
-This is my first Angular 5 near production quality app.

 ## Development server